-We and the VIE Group act as an information intermediary for and are not a party to the loans facilitated through our and the VIE Group's platform.
+We and the VIE Group provide loan facilitation services and are not a party to the loans facilitated through our and the VIE Group's platform.
 We and the VIE Group rely on third-party payment platforms in handling funds transfer and settlement.
 We and the VIE Group signed a custody account arrangement with AIBANK in November 27, 2019 and changed our and the VIE Group's custodian institution into AIBANK since December 2019.